XHSOS-FM

-XHSOS-FM is a radio station in Agua Prieta, Sonora, broadcasting on 97.3 FM.
-It is owned by Grupo Radiofónico ZER and airs a Regional Mexican format as La Ranchera 97.3.
+XESOS-AM 730/XHSOS-FM 97.3 is a radio station in Agua Prieta, Sonora, Mexico.
+It is owned by Grupo Radiofónico ZER and airs a Regional Mexican format as La Ranchera.

 History

 The history of XHSOS begins on the AM band, with a station licensed to Naco.
-XETM on 1350 kHz was awarded to Jesús Manuel Franco Martínez on March 19, 1941.
+XETM-AM on 1350 kHz was awarded to Jesús Manuel Franco Martínez on March 19, 1941.
 The station was originally licensed for operation at 1 kW day and night.

 Francisco Ernesto Ruiz, who would go on to become the Spanish radio play-by-play voice of the Houston Astros, was a disc jockey at XETM from 1972 to 1981.

-In 2000, XETM was sold to Arnoldo Rodríguez Zermeño, founder of Grupo ZER.
+In 2000, XETM was sold to Arnoldo Rodríguez Zermeño, founder of Grupo Radiofónico ZER.
 Zermeño moved the station to El Sifón (with studios in Agua Prieta), changed its callsign to XESOS-AM and increased its power to 50 kW daytime on 670 kHz.
-After the United States Federal Communications Commission complained about interference to other stations on 670, Mexico moved XESOS to 730 AM at 300 watts of power.
+In 2003, after the United States Federal Communications Commission complained about interference to other stations on 670, Mexico moved XESOS to 730 kHz at 300 watts of power.

 The AM-FM migration saw XESOS become XHSOS-FM 97.3 with 25 kW of effective radiated power.